 2) Wet a clean cloth in the water and vinegar solution and squeeze to rinse.

-3) Wipe your shower screen with the cloth.
+3) Wipe your shower screen a the cloth.

 4) Although you may be tempted to let the screen dry naturally, dry the area with an old newspaper to help to prevent any further streaks.

-The toilet requires a regular and thorough cleaning to stop germs and bacteria growing.
+The toilet requires regular and thorough cleaning to stop germs and bacteria from growing.

 To get your toilet clean, start from the outside in.
-You’ll need a pair of rubber gloves, your favourite multi-purpose and or toilet cleaning solution (again avoiding bleach), a toilet brush and sponge or cloth (keep these items to be used for toilet cleaning only).
+You’ll need a pair of rubber gloves, a multi-purpose and or toilet cleaning solution, a toilet brush and a sponge or cloth (keep these items to be used for toilet cleaning only).

 With equipment in hand, follow the below steps

-2) Let the solution soak and begin cleaning the exterior of your toilet by spraying the cleaning solution in all areas (including inside the toilet lid) and give it a wipe down with your cloth or sponge – Don’t forget the handle as this gathers the most germs!
+2) Let the solution soak and begin cleaning the exterior of your toilet by spraying the cleaning solution in all areas (including inside the toilet lid).
+Give it a wipe down with your cloth or sponge – Don’t forget the handle as this gathers the most germs!

 3) As the area that comes into the most contact, the toilet seat needs a thorough clean to ensure any bacteria is removed.
 Spray and wipe the toilet seat with a separate cloth used for the toilet exterior.